agude/agude.github.io/_drafts/2020-01-27-my_second_sons_words.md

 [theo_post_data]: {% post_url 2018-09-30-my_sons_words %}#the-data

-I had the same data collection difficulties as last time: When Cory was young, it was hard to decide if he was associating a sound with a concept.
+I had the same data collection difficulties as last time: when Cory was young, it was hard to decide if he was associating a sound with a concept.
 When Cory was older, he was so good at imitating sounds that it was hard to know if he knew the word or was just repeating what you had said.
 There was a new difficulty this time as well: we had our third child just as Cory's language development exploded.
-Cory was with his grandparents for a few weeks as we adjusted to the new baby and so I was not able to record his new words.
+Cory was with his grandparents for a few weeks as we adjusted to the new baby and so I was not able to record his new words during that time period.

 You can find the Jupyter notebook used to perform this analysis [here][notebook] ([rendered on Github][rendered]).
 The data can be found